appsignal/appsignal-elixir/README.md

       -- \
       appsignal-elixir-asan

-This test runs =spans.exs=, which is a script that calls most functions in the NIF.
+This test runs `spans.exs`, which is a script that calls most functions in the NIF.

 ### Branches and versions